 Diploma and associate degrees usually require two years of full-time study.
 Criminal justice bachelor's degrees are generally four years.

 Certification and Licensure

-In all likelihood, you will be required to obtain some form of certificate, license, or both.
+In all likelihood, you will be required to obtain some form of a certificate, license, or both to work in criminal justice.
 However, regulations vary greatly depending on the state in which you intend to work, so it is best to consult local policies.